How To Remove Freshly Applied Wax From Your Car? (Answered)

-- Thoroughly wash the vehicle with wax remover shampoo
+- Thoroughly wash the vehicle with wax remover shampoo.

-- Polish a car by hand with some very light polish such as Turtle Wax ICE Speed Compound
+- Polish a car by hand with some very light polish, such as Turtle Wax ICE Speed Compound.

 Step 1: Wash The Car By Using a Wax Strip Shampoo

 First things first, you need to wash your car thoroughly.
-You need to make sure that there’s no dirt on the vehicle.
+You need to make sure that there’s no dirt on the vehicle.Â

 When you finish washing the vehicle, don’t forget to dry the car’s paint completely.
-I like to use microfiber drying towels for that purpose (check my recommendations).

 Step 2: Hand Polish The Car With Turtle Wax Ice Speed Compound